ibm-cloud-docs/solution-tutorials/computer-vision-visual-insights-schematics.hidden.md

 1. Click on **Apply plan**.
 1. Click on **View log** next to the current running plan to follow the logs.
 1. Wait for the plan to complete.
-It may take around 20 minutes for Schematics to download and install {{site.data.keyword.IBM_notm}} Vision Insights on the VSI.
+It may take around 20 minutes for Schematics to download and install {{site.data.keyword.IBM_notm}} {{site.data.keyword.visualinsightsshort}} on the VSI.
 1. Save the **Outputs** from the log for quick reference.

 ## Train, deploy and test the image classification model